Welcome to PayPal!

 Holds based on PayPal’s risk decisions

 We may place a hold on payments sent to your PayPal account if, in our sole discretion, we believe that there may be a high level of risk associated with you, your PayPal account, or your transactions or that placing such a hold is necessary to comply with regulatory requirements.
 We make decisions about whether to place a payment hold based on a number of factors, including information available to us from both internal sources and third parties.
-When we place a hold on a payment, the funds will appear in your PayPal account with an indication that they are unavailable or pending.
+When we place a hold on a payment, the funds will appear in your account statement with an indication that they are unavailable or pending.
 We’ll notify you, either through your PayPal account or directly by phone or email, whenever we place a hold.

 - PayPal suspects that you may have violated the terms of this agreement or any other policy and that such a violation requires us to continue holding the funds.